 - By entering this competition, you give Dordt College permission to contact you.

 - Each team will submit the documents under the section "The following forms must be completed and submitted with your completed video" on the forms page with their video.
-These can be put in your Dropbox with your film.
+These forms will all be completed electronically using the forms page.

 - To be accepted as a Prairie Grass Film Challenge film, each participating group's film/video production must follow all rules herein.
 The Prairie Grass Film Challenge organizers reserve the right to judge and screen only certified Prairie Grass Film Challenge films.